hadley/adv-r/OO-essentials.md

 * __S4__ works simiarly to S3, but is more formal.
 There are two major differences to S3.
 S4 has formal class definitions, which describe the representation and inheritance for each class, and has special helper functions for defining generics and methods.
 S4 also has multiple dispatch, which means that generic functions can pick method based on the class of any number of arguments, not just one.

-* __Reference classes__, called RC for short, are quite different to S3 and S4.
-RC implements message passing OO, so that methods belong to classes not functions. `$` is used to separate objects and method, so method calls look like `canvas$drawRect("blue")`.
-RC objects are also mutable: they don't use R's usual copy-on-modify semantics, and are modified in place.
-This makes them harder to reason about, but allows them to solve problems that are difficult to solve without mutability.
+* __Reference classes__, called RC for short, is quite different to S3 and S4.
+RC implements message passing OO, so that methods belong to classes, not functions. `$` is used to separate objects and methods, so method calls look like `canvas$drawRect("blue")`.
+RC objects are also mutable: they don't use R's usual copy-on-modify semantics, but are modified in place.
+This makes them harder to reason about, but allows them to solve problems that are difficult to solve with S3 or S4.

 There's also one other system that's not quite OO, but it's important to mention here, and that's

 * __base types__, the internal C-level types that underlie the other OO systems.
-Base types distinguish between
+Base types are mostly manipulated using C code, but they're important to know about because they provide the building blocks for the other OO systems.

 The following sections describes each system in turn, starting with base types.
 You'll learn how to recognise the OO system that an object belongs to, how method dispatch works, and how to create new objects, classes, generics and methods for that system.
 The chapter concludes with a few remarks on when to use each system.

 ## Base types

-Underlying every R object is a C "struct" that describes how the object is stored in memory.
+Underlying every R object is a C "struct" (short for structure) that describes how the object is stored in memory.
 The struct includes the contents of the object, information needed for memory management, and most importantly for this section, a __type__.
 This is the __base type__ of an R object.
 Base types are not really an object system, because only R core can create new types and every new type makes base R a little more complicated.
-New base types are added very rarely: the most recent change in 2011 was to add two exotic types that you never see in R, but are useful for diagnosing memory problems (`NEWSXP` and `FREESXP`).
-Before that the last change was made in 2005, where a special base type for S4 objects (`S4SXP`) was added.
+New base types are added very rarely: the most recent change in 2011 was to add two exotic types that you never see in R, but are useful for diagnosing memory problems (`NEWSXP` and `FREESXP`), and last change before that was in 2005, where a special base type for S4 objects (`S4SXP`) was added.

 [[Data structures]] explained the most common base types (atomic vectors and lists), but base types also encompass functions, environments and other more exotic objects that you'll learn about later in the book, likes names, calls and promises.
 You can find out the the base type of an object with `typeof()`, or see a complete list of types in `?typeof()`.
-Beware that the names of base types are are not used consistently throughout R: the type, and the corresponding "is" function may have different names.
+Beware that the names of base types are are not used consistently throughout R: the type and the corresponding "is" function may have different names.

 ```R
 # The type of a function is "closure", and the